Béla Bugár

-Béla Bugár (born 7 July 1958) is a Slovak politician of Hungarian descent.
-He was a member of the Slovak parliament from 1992 to 2020, briefly serving as its acting Speaker in 2006.
-He was the former leader of the political party Most–Híd.
+Béla Bugár (born 7 July 1958) is a Slovak mechanical engineer, retired politician and political pundit of Hungarian ethnicity.
+He served as Acting Speaker of the National Council of Slovakia in 2006.
+He also served as Deputy Speaker in three nonconsecutive terms (2002–2006, 2010–2012, and 2016–2020) and as a member of the National Council for nine consecutive terms from 1992 to 2020.
+He is considered the most influential figure in the history of Hungarian minority politics since the establishment of independent Slovakia in 1993.

+Bugár, a mechanical engineer by training and profession, began his parliamentary career as a member of the Federal Assembly of Czechoslovakia from 1990 to 1992.
+He led the Hungarian Christian Democratic Movement from 1991 to 1998, followed by its successor, the Party of the Hungarian Coalition, from 1998 to 2007.
+In 2009, he founded his own party, Most–Híd, which he led until 2020, when he retired from both parliamentary and party politics.
+Since 2025, he has appeared on the TA3 television show O tom potom as a host and regular commentator.

 Life and career

 He was the leader of Party of the Hungarian Coalition from 1998 until 2007, with Pál Csáky as his successor.
 Before the formation of the Party of the Hungarian Coalition in 1998, Bugár was the chairman of the Hungarian Christian Democratic Movement.
 Bugár has been an MP of the National Council of the Slovak Republic since 1992.
 He was its acting speaker from 7 February 2006 to 4 July 2006.
 Béla Bugár announced that he was going to retire from politics by 2010.
 However, on 30 June 2009 he founded a new political party, Most–Híd, whose goal was to stand for the Hungarians' interests in Slovakia while striving to work together with Slovaks.
-He is a member of the Most–Híd 2023 party since 2023.
+He was a member of the Most–Híd 2023 party from 2023 to 2026.